YodasMyDad/ZauberCMS/ReadMe.md

 I have put some time into the BlockListEditor and now the content stored from that, will be actual content in the database instead of serialised on a property like it is currently.
 This opens up a lot of avenues for customisation and querying just block list content (Nested content).

 In addition to this, due to their license changes, I have removed Mediator and Automapper from the project.
-I have also removed ImageSharp and replace it with [ImageResize](https://github.com/YodasMyDad/ImageResize).
+I have also removed ImageSharp and replaced it with [ImageResize](https://github.com/YodasMyDad/ImageResize).

 # ZauberCMS